 How are ADHD and Dyslexia diagnosed?

-Parents typically starts considering an ADHD diagnosis when their child presents a heightened sense of hyperactivity, restlessness, excessive talking, difficulties listening, and inattention.
+Parents typically start considering an ADHD diagnosis when their child presents a heightened sense of hyperactivity, restlessness, excessive talking, difficulties listening, and inattention.

 While ADHD is most often diagnosed by a mental health professional, dyslexia is diagnosed by an educational psychologist or qualified specialist dyslexia teacher or therapist.